Manitoba Provincial Road 203

-Provincial Road 203 (PR 203) is a provincial road in the southeastern part of the Canadian province of Manitoba.
+Provincial Road 203 (PR 203) is a provincial road in the southeastern part of the Eastman Region of the Canadian province of Manitoba.

 Route description

 PR 203 begins at PR 404 approximately 75 m north of the latter's junction with Provincial Trunk Highway (PTH) 12 and 11 km east of Zhoda.
 It runs east to Woodridge, southeast to Badger, and then south to its terminus at PTH 12.
 From here, the road continues south as PTH 89, a paved highway leading to Piney and the Pinecreek–Piney Border Crossing.

 PR 203 lies within Sandilands Provincial Forest and is a gravel road in its entirety.